Sharpfla/whiteboard/README.md

-# whiteboard
+## whiteboard
-Thumbnailing software for animation that resembles using a whiteboard
+Thumbnailing software for animation that resembles using a whiteboard. this is a test.

 ### development goals
 1. Resizable thumbanail canvases